discovery-unicamp/Minerva/README.md

 ## Acknowledgements

-This project is maintained by Gabriel Gutierrez, Otavio Napoli, Fernando Gubitoso Marques, and Edson Borin.
+This project is maintained by Gabriel Gutierrez, Otávio Napoli, Fernando Gubitoso Marques, and Edson Borin.